 Where I expected Indiana Jones to pop out of a crevice…

 Queen’s Garden Loop is where I met a very nice elderly couple that reminded me of my grandparents and their love for exploring and was also so kind to take pictures of me!

 If you look closely at the rock formation on top, it resembles the Queen of England with a crown and hands crossed at her chest.

-Just when you think Utah couldn’t get more beautiful, you exit Bryce Canyon National Park to head West and enter Red Canyon State Park with its rock tunnels!
+And just when you think Utah couldn’t get more beautiful, you exit Bryce Canyon National Park to head West and enter Red Canyon State Park with its rock tunnels!
 Another stop was had, another hike was made, another time I was late for my check-in…